 December 18, 2015

-The Cook County Health & Hospitals System (CCHHS) is urging residents to take precautions to prevent home fires and burn injuries, which occur most commonly in the winter months.
+The Cook County Health (CCH) is urging residents to take precautions to prevent home fires and burn injuries, which occur most commonly in the winter months.
 Fires and burn injuries are often caused by the use of unsafe heat sources, holiday decorations and cooking.

-Dr. Stathis Poulakidas, Chair of Burn Surgery at CCHHS’s John H. Stroger Jr. Hospital, recommends the following tips ensure a safe and fun winter and holiday season:
+Dr. Stathis Poulakidas, Chair of Burn Surgery at CCH’s John H. Stroger Jr. Hospital, recommends the following tips ensure a safe and fun winter and holiday season: